oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-levels-to-git-mastery/rule.md

 ---

-​​​Like most skills, it can take a little while to get your head around Git.
+Like most skills, it can take a little while to get your head around Git.
 We rate our devs and the devs that we mentor on the following scale.

 **Where are you?**

 ### \*\* Level 1 - Understanding the basic principles

-At this level, you need to have an understanding of the basic operations (including branching).​
+At this level, you need to have an understanding of the basic operations (including branching).

 Your workflow looks like this: